 Endometriosis can be tough to diagnose, which is why many women can only confirm they have this condition after laparoscopic surgery (a doctors insert a thin tube with a light and camera into a small incision in your stomach.
 This tube lets them see the lesions, cysts, and adhesions that confirm this condition.
 It also helps them identify the location of endometrial tissue, and the size of the deposits that are outside the uterus.

 In contrast, women with adenomyosis can usually receive their diagnosis with an MRI or transvaginal ultrasound.
 These minimally invasive tools can also confirm the scope of your condition: if you have just a few cysts in your uterus, your adenomyosis is considered focal.
 If the tissue is widespread within your uterus, you will be diagnosed as having diffuse adenomyosis.

 Treating Adenomyosis: UAE Can Help

 For both endometriosis and adenomyosis, there are a wide variety of treatment options.
 And many of these options overlap.
-Your treatment plan could be as simple as birth control pills or inserting an IUD.
+Your treatment plan could be as simple as taking birth control pills or inserting an IUD.
 But some doctors will recommend more invasive treatments, ranging from minor surgery to as serious an intervention as a hysterectomy.

 With UAE, particles are injected into the uterine artery to block the blood flow to the specific problem area in your uterus.
 The goal is to deprive the tissue of both blood and oxygen, so your condition will abate.
 The procedure involves an overnight stay in the hospital.